 If you choose to have Maricopa Medical Center fill your prescriptions, our pharmacy will deliver your medicines to your nursing unit.
 Before you leave the hospital, pharmacists will be available to assist the nurses in talking to you about your medicines, and they will guide you on how to take your medicines, about the possible side effects, and how to refill your prescriptions.

-Because of our concern for the health of patients, visitors and staff, no smoking is allowed inside the hospital.
-There are designated smoking patios located outside the hospital for our patients and guests who wish to smoke.
-Maricopa Integrated Health System does not promote smoking, and our caring staff would like to remind you that smoking is hazardous to your health and to the health of others who may breathe the second-hand smoke.
+Maricopa Medical Center and all MIHS facilities are tobacco free campuses.
+Because of our concern for the health of patients, visitors and staff, the use of tobacco products, electronic cigarette/cigars (e-cigarettes) or like products is not allowed inside the hospital or anywhere on the hospital grounds.
+Maricopa Integrated Health System does not promote the use of tobacco products, and our caring staff would like to remind you that smoking is hazardous to your health and to the health of others who may breathe the second-hand smoke.